Passing a completely liquid poop frequently can be dangerous.

 This can occur when nutrients are not absorbed due to a rapid movement of food content in the digestive system.

-Loose stools are temporarily and would resolve on its own.
+Liquid poop might be temporary and resolve on its own.
 However, it is important to understand that loose stools can be deadly if dehydration sets in.
 So, steps must be taken to get rehydrated and to see a doctor if you continue to pass several loose stools.

 Some people are at a higher risk of having loose stool.
 High-risk people include those who have irritable bowel syndrome, inflammatory bowel disease, celiac disease, dumping syndrome, and malabsorption syndrome.